Disability Discrimination Lawyer in NYC and Long Island

 Reporting Disability Discrimination

 If you feel you are or were the target of disability discrimination at work, you may want to consider expressing your concerns to management or your Human Resources department.
 It is illegal for your employer to take any negative/adverse employment actions against you for lodging a complaint of disability discrimination.
-If you feel your concerns are left unaddressed or you feel retaliated against for lodging a complaint, contact a Long Island and New York City disability discrimination lawyer right away.
+If you feel your concerns are left unaddressed or you feel retaliated against for lodging a complaint, contact a Leeds Brown Law disability discrimination lawyer in NYC or Long Island.

 Our clients benefit from our experience with discrimination cases and the team-based approach we apply to handling their cases.
 By utilizing a team-based approach, we can ensure that should you have questions or concerns regarding your case, there will always be an attorney able to assist.
 This approach also enables us to perform a more comprehensive analysis of the legal issues involved in your case.
 Leeds Brown Law has over 30 years of successful experience fighting for the rights of employees who have been subjected to discrimination or harassment at work.
 We’re sensitive to the needs of our clients should they require confidential settlement negotiations, mediation or arbitration, or a jury trial.
 Protect your career, your rights as an employee, and your rights as a human being.
 Contact us today for a free, confidential consultation.